Without realising, we see pallets nearly everywhere we go now. But how have they become as popular as they are today?

 So, let's dive straight in...

 From Skids To Pallets

-Before skids evolved into pallets, a variety of other recipients (so to say) were used to transport items, for example, wooden crates, barrels, kegs, boxes and lastly, skids.
+Back before pallets were a thing, people used all sorts of different materials to transport their items, for example, wooden crates, barrels, kegs, boxes and lastly, skids!

 Who Invented The Pallet?

-Hallowell, who invented the pallet, also wanted to make sure there was an area underneath the pallet to accommodate the use of a forklift - which made for easier transport of heavier goods.
+Hallowell also wanted to make sure there was an area underneath the pallet to accommodate the use of a forklift, which made for easier transport of heavier goods.

 Pallets During The War

 The War era contributed massively to how pallets have evolved through time, but how?

 Our British Army needed a way of transporting ammunition, ration packs and medical supplies fast.
 And what better way than by pallets, right?